 Before you read the story below, there are two points I’d like to make.

-One; I’ve written my memoir in pseudonym—fictitious names—Ryan and Lilla.
+One, I’ve written my memoir in pseudonym—fictitious names—Ryan and Lilla.
 Lilla is pronounced Lill-uh.
-At this time I won’t go into detail why I made this decision other than to say I began writing under those names from the beginning.
+At this time, I won’t detail why I made this decision other than to say I began writing under those names from the beginning.
 Also, even though I have given a lot of attention to remain as factual as possible, memory and facts may not always match.